We know the sun might not have fully come out, but that doesn’t stop us dreaming of sunny days and pre-emptively investing in some new shades.

 If these look familiar it might be because Kylie Jenner’s been photographed in an earlier incarnation of this design from the New York-designed, Italian-made brand.
 Illesteva’s USP is classic shapes with a super-contemporary twist.
 Here, you get on-point round-frame glasses in lightweight black stainless steel with red-tinted mirrored lenses.
 Instead of the bridge sitting on the nose, the top bar is raised and sits in line with the eyebrows, giving them a distinctive, Insta-friendly look.

 Here’s a very now take on an aviator shape: flat lenses and a minimal-looking double bridge.
 There are frames available in gold, silver and matte-black and mirrored and non-mirrored lenses.
-These good-value sunnies have caught the eye (ha) of the A-list and have been seen on the likes of Margot Robbie and Bella Hadid.
+These good value sunnies have caught the eye (ha) of the A-list and have been seen on the likes of Margot Robbie and Bella Hadid.
 They come with a handbag-friendly blue and red branded pouch.
+Available from Zalando.

 Kylie Minogue has branched out from music and designed a range of sunglasses and frames for Specsavers, all with a reasonable price tag.
 Our pick is this round pair with gold rims around the lenses.
 The pretty pink casing that rests on your ears makes them comfortable to wear too, while the contrasting brown leather sewn onto the arms with white thread adds some style.
 They’re a fairly small size in comparison to others in this round-up, so may not suit bigger face shapes but they are extremely lightweight and rest comfortably on your nose.
 You can get these with prescription lenses as well as polarised, and ones optimised for driving.

 If you’re after some conversation-starting frames, try Miu Miu, Prada’s younger, more out-there sister brand.
-Our weird-but-still-wearable pick from the latest collection is this butterfly-inspired design made from layered acetate with gold tone arms and bridge and tortoise tips.
+Our pick from the latest weird-but-still-wearable collection is this butterfly-inspired design made from layered acetate with gold-tone arms and bridge and tortoise tips.
 These don’t feel quite as robust as acetate-only frames but they made us feel like a far more fabulous version of ourselves as soon as we put them on.
-Available in three colour combos.
+Available in three colour combos from Sunglass Hut.

 For a quality pair under £100 that will genuinely make life look that bit brighter, try Tens.
 If it’s vintage-inspired frames you’re after, we like Black Eyewear’s huge array of retro pairs or Taylor Morris’s distinctive H.F.S.